Falarconp/falarconp.github.io/_pages/Home.md

 My name is Felipe Alarcón Peña.
 I’m a Chilean Dr. in Astronomy & Astrophysics from the University of Michigan trying to detect and find more protoplanets, while understanding the chemistry in planet-forming disks.
-My work is mostly based in hydrodynamics and thermochemical  simulations of disks along with observations of them in radio wavelengths with ALMA and in the infrared as well.
+I currently work at the Università degli Studi di Milano (UniMi) in the UNVEIL ERC group led by Prof. Stefano Facchini.
+My work is mostly based in observations of protoplanetary disks in radio wavelengths with ALMA and in the infrared as well.
+I also use  hydrodynamics and thermochemical  simulations of disks to study the chemistry of planet formation.